skullzmedia/phoenix-improved/src/content/blog/top-5-casino-games.md

 ### Rank 5: Dragon Tiger-Pick a Side and Win
 Dragon Tiger is one of the favorites of both novice and experienced players in Goa casinos.
 The game uses minimal strategy, making it easy to learn and play.
 Here, the players will place bets on either Dragon or Tiger with a card that is dealt to them.
 Dragon cards are ranked from A-2-3-4-5-6-7-8-9-10-J-K- with King being the highest.
 There will be a tie if the Dragon and the tiger receive the same card.
 Though the game has straightforward rules, it takes a lot of planning and strategies to win this game.

-Phoenix Casino is one of the best casino in North Goa.
+Phoenixx Casino is one of the best casino in North Goa.
 It is the ultimate casino to enjoy these games.
 We have a diverse range of games to play besides the above-mentioned games.
 Our packages, events, live shows, and games make us one of the best gaming casinos in Goa.
 Players here can hone their skills, experience vibrant camaraderie, and create unforgettable memories.
-Located in a premier place in Goa, Phoenix is a must-visit casino for anyone who loves casino scenes.
+Located in a premier place in Goa, Phoenixx is a must-visit casino for anyone who loves casino scenes.

 [Book Now](https://www.phoenixcasino.in/)